papivot/cluster-api-aws/README.md

 export NODE_MACHINE_TYPE="t2.medium"
 export KUBERNETES_VERSION=1.16.1
 ```
-Generate the sample yaml files that will be required to setup the management cluster (CRDs/controllers) and the files needed to setup the workload clusters.
+Generate the sample yaml files.
+These files are required to setup the management cluster (CRDs/controllers) and are also needed to setup the workload clusters.

 ```shell
 make generate-examples
 ```
 All the yamls are generated in the `./example/_out` folder

-Create a Management cluster using `kind`
+Create a simple management cluster using `kind`

 ```shell
 kind create cluster --name=clusterapi
 ```
-In a few minutes, the management cluster is instantiated in the Ubuntu server!!!
+Within a few minutes, the management cluster is instantiated in the Ubuntu server!!!

 ```console
 Creating cluster "clusterapi" ...